IDSIA/bayesRecon/README.md

 <br />

-As before, we randomly generate the bottom series and then aggregate them using **A** to obtain the upper series.
+We randomly generate the bottom count time series as in Ex.
+2; we then aggregate them using **A** to obtain the upper series.

 ``` r
 set.seed(12345)